Loweredgames/Skyblock-Classic-Edition/README.md

 - The map includes a piece of the unofficial Slamacow trailer (a mini storyline).
 - It also contains a hardcore mode. inside the "datapack" folder in the "Skyblock Classic Edition Hardcore" folder. (first generate the map and then replace the files).
 - Compatible with multiplayer.
+- Supports localizations: help me translate into your native language.
+The languages are must be faithful to the English language, respect the punctuation and the capitalization. click here to translate into your language in Crowdin: https://crowdin.com/project/skyblock-classic-edition

 _thanks to the original Skyblock team for creating the most popular Minecraft map._